 WTH is decentralization

-Decentralization in the context of the Internet, meaning that the connections are built in a mesh-like scheme without a recognizable central node.
+In an online context, decentralization means that the connections are built in a mesh-like scheme without a recognizable central node.
 The network participants connect to each other using peer-to-peer protocols and exchange overall network data.
-This means that there is no agglomeration of data or control, i.e. no central servers and authorities.
-The fascinating thing is that decentralized systems have no single point of failure: The more participants there are, the more robust the system is.
+This means that there is no agglomeration of data or control, i.e., no central servers and authorities.
+The fascinating thing is that decentralized systems have no single point of failure: the more participants there are, the more robust the system is.

 The data volume in a decentralized network is more or less evenly distributed.
-The advantage of robustness is obvious, but also means that data must be implicitly redundant.
-The conflict-free and timely synchronization among peers is a technical challenge, but nowadays it is already quite well solved and is developing rapidly.
+The advantage of robustness is obvious, but it also means that data must be implicitly redundant.
+The conflict-free and timely synchronization among peers is a technical challenge, which nowadays is already quite well solved and developing rapidly.

-Decentralized systems are not without challenges.
-Apart from synchronization latencies between the peers, there is a compelling non-technical problem to be solved, which is especially true for public systems: How to find participants for the system?
+Decentralized systems don’t come without challenges.
+Apart from synchronization latencies between peers, there is a compelling non-technical problem to be solved, which is especially true for public systems: how to find participants?

 Some may still remember BitTorrent.
 It was not uncommon for a movie (let’s face it, we used BitTorrent to get the latest games or movies practically for free) to get stuck at 99.8% “download” because the last data blocks were no longer on the network, as no “seeder” was active.
 Everyone wanted to take it, but hardly anyone wanted to give.

 This is one of the biggest challenges in decentralized networks.
-Therefore motivation mechanisms are needed to attract participants and keep them in the system.
+Therefore, motivation mechanisms need to be developed to attract participants and keep them in the system.
 Another challenge is dealing with malicious or untrustworthy participants who want to abuse the system for their own purposes.
-Especially in public systems, the trust problem must be solved, since there is no central authority that one must trust as in conventional systems and can even be legally involved.
+This problem must be solved especially in public systems, where there could even be legal issues since there is no central authority to trust like in conventional ones.
 Technical problems such as scaling effects also play an important role.
-For example, public genuinely decentralized blockchains such as Bitcoin are not really suitable for everyday use due to their long transaction runtimes.
+For example, truly decentralized public blockchains such as Bitcoin are not really suitable for everyday use due to their long transaction runtimes.

 Decentralization at Cinq